 Scientific studies show alarmingly high levels of depressive symptomatology in nursing home (NH) residents, a rapidly increasing group in our society.
 Simultaneously, NH-professionals report existential needs and existential distress of their residents.
 Understanding existential distress has increasingly become a focus of study in cancer care and palliative medicine, but is hardly studied in the NH-context.
 This is remarkable since the NH context of loss, disease, and decreasing autonomy might easily trigger existential distress.
 Furthermore, despite the similarities between depressive symptoms and existential distress (like meaninglessness and existential loneliness), and despite the overlap in items to measure geriatric depression and existential distress, virtually no knowledge is available on how geriatric depressive symptoms and existential concerns are influencing each other.
 This project, therefore, clarifies the relationship between geriatric depressive symptoms and existential distress, and does this both from the perspective of the NHRs and of the NH-professional.

-- The project is available in the Fall and spring semester.
+- The project is only available in Fall 2024.

 - Number of placements available: 2 per semester.